CleverCloud/documentation/content/doc/administrate/ssl.md

 - [Contact support](https://console.clever-cloud.com/ticket-center-choice) for a quote on managed certificate services

 Need immediate certificate generation?
 [Contact the support team](https://console.clever-cloud.com/ticket-center-choice) for manual activation.
-If you need a wildcard certificate, you can either generate a Let's Encrypt certificate yourself or buy one.
-If you don’t wish to handle the whole certificate ordering yourself, [contact the support](https://console.clever-cloud.com/ticket-center-choice) to get a quote.

 ### Cloudflare configuration